Alexhuszagh/rust-lexical/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ## Problem
 A clear and concise description of what the problem is.
-Ex. rust-lexical does not parse standard-conforming JSON numbers.
+Ex. lexical does not parse standard-conforming JSON numbers.

 ## Solution
 A clear and concise description of what you want to happen.